STORM-IRIT/Radium-Engine/doc/basics/dependencies.md

 We provide a standalone cmake project (`external/CMakeLists.txt`) to compile and install the Radium dependencies at any location.

 ## Configuration and compilation of the dependencies
-External dependencies have to be installed outside Radium-Engine source tree (for mysterious reason).
+External dependencies have to be installed outside Radium-Engine source tree.

 ~~~{.bash}
 # from wherever you want outside radium source tree